 A sculpture involving an optical illusion spanning five floors.

 Prompt | Timeline: 1 Week

-In this project, students were introduced to the concept of anamorphism.
-We were asked to create an anamorph, in which our work would be understandable from only one angle/viewpoint.
+Create an anamorph, in which your work is understandable from only one angle/viewpoint.
 Hence, the work may appear distorted from other points of view.
-This was a week-long project.

 1. The piece must be surrounded by a border, either a circle or a square, that appears to be perfect and measures exactly 12 inches in diameter.